The Small Business Growth Blog

 This is in place to support small businesses, and the primary process to help a small business lower rates bills.

-These come in the form of schemes which can lower and even eliminate rates for some small businesses in the U.K. which include, the hospitality area, retail sector and other sectors, and also those businesses dealing with financial challenges.
+These come in the form of schemes which can lower and even eliminate rates for some small businesses in the U.K. which include, the hospitality area, retail sector and other sectors, and also those businesses that are dealing with financial challenges.

 However, the rates relief is reducing in 2025, meaning less support for certain types of small businesses.